 I’m a magazine journalist who writes about living well.
 By that I don’t mean “living comfortably”—but rather the elements of style, drinking, eating and behaving that can blend into a legacy.
 I’m also fascinated by life’s unintended consequences: those clinging side effects that remind us things are not always what they seem.

-Besides being a pen-for-hire, I’m the co-proprietor of The Overserved Society, a roving cocktail party in the city of Chicago, and the editor of The Midwestyle, a site dedicated to helping young men dress better in flyover country.
+Besides being a pen-for-hire, I’m the editor of The Collective Quarterly, a new travel + art print magazine, the co-proprietor of The Overserved Society, a roving cocktail party in the city of Chicago, and the editor of The Midwestyle, a site dedicated to helping young men dress better in flyover country.

 I’ve written for Chicago Magazine, Details.com, the Chicago Sun-Times, Michigan Avenue Magazine, Urban Daddy, Time Out Chicago, RedEye, the Kansas City Star, the Joplin Globe in Missouri and the Commercial Dispatch in Mississippi among others—reporting on everything from Jay Leno’s garage to folks who dress up in medieval armor and go to war on the weekends.